Transport: Air

 A fixed-wing aircraft, commonly called an airplane, is a heavier-than-air craft where movement of the air in relation to the wings is used to generate lift.
 The term is used to distinguish this from rotary-wing aircraft, where the movement of the lift surfaces relative to the air generates lift.
 A gyroplane is both fixed-wing and rotary wing.
 Fixed-wing aircraft range from small trainers and recreational aircraft to large airliners and military cargo aircraft.

-Two things necessary for aircraft are air flow over the wings for lift and an area for landing.
-The majority of aircraft also need an airport with the infrastructure for maintenance, restocking, and refueling and for the loading and unloading of crew, cargo, and passengers.
-While the vast majority of aircraft land and take off on land, some are capable of take-off and landing on ice, snow, and calm water.
+Two things necessary for aircraft are air flow over the wings for lift and an apparatus for landing.
+The majority of aircraft require an airport with the infrastructure for maintenance, restocking, and refueling and for the loading and unloading of crew, cargo, and passengers.
+Many aerodromes have takeoff and landing restrictions on weight and runway length, and so are not able to handle all types of aircraft.
+While the vast majority of fixed-wing aircraft land and take off on land, some are capable of take-off and landing on ice, snow, and calm water.

+Autonomous or remotely-piloted airplanes are known as unmanned aerial vehicles, or UAV.
+These drones can range in size from less than a metre across to a full-sized airplane.
+They are capable of carrying a payload, and are being used for package delivery.

 The aircraft is the second fastest method of transport, after the rocket.
 Commercial jets can reach up to 955 km/h, single-engine aircraft 555 km/h.
 Aviation is able to quickly transport people and limited amounts of cargo over longer distances, but incurs high costs and energy use; for short distances or in inaccessible places, helicopters can be used.
 As of April 28, 2009, The Guardian article notes that "the WHO estimates that up to 500,000 people are on planes at any time."

+An aerostat is a class of lighter-than-air aircraft that gains its lift by containing a volume of gas that has a lower density than the surrounding atmosphere.
+These include balloons and rigid, semi-rigid, or non-rigid airships; the last is called a blimp.
+The lifting gas is typically helium, as hydrogen is highly flammable.
+Alternatively, heated air is used in hot air balloons and thermal airships.
+Aerostats can transport passengers and a payload over long distances.
+For example, zeppelins were used on long-ranged bombing raids during World War I.